Taylor Dodd Geu

 Sioux City Journal

-Taylor Geu’s first publication was a weekly comic book they passed around the playground in 4th grade.
+Taylor Dodd Geu’s first publication was a weekly comic book they passed around the playground in 4th grade.
 They learned general audiences were philistines.
-Their play Passing Over was a semifinalist for the 2020 Blue Ink Playwriting Award and for the 2019 National Playwrights Conference at the Eugene O’Neill Theater Center, their play The Problem Play was a finalist in the 2019 Tennessee Williams/New Orleans Literary Festival One-Act Play Contest, and their play The Wolf at the Door was a finalist for the Primary Stages Einhorn School of Performing Arts 2018 Drills Program.
-Their play Turn Around When Possible was part of The Players Theater October 2019 Short Play Festival Boo!
-In February 2019, Geu’s short play Moth Monk was part of The Dare Tactic’s FactorEEE: One Acts.
+Their play Passing Over was a semifinalist for the 2020 Blue Ink Playwriting Award and for the 2019 National Playwrights Conference at the Eugene O’Neill Theater Center, The Problem Play was a finalist in the 2019 Tennessee Williams/New Orleans Literary Festival One-Act Play Contest, and The Wolf at the Door was a finalist for the Primary Stages Einhorn School of Performing Arts 2018 Drills Program.
+Bunk was Zoomed during The Players Theater 2020 Short Play Festival and Turn Around When Possible was part of The Players Theater October 2019 Short Play Festival Boo!
+In February 2019, Geu’s short play Moth Monk was included in The Dare Tactic’s FactorEEE: One Acts.

 Geu’s play Schema was part of the LIC One Act Festival 2018 and The Players Theater 2018 Short Play Festival.
 Their one-act The Problem Play was selected for a reading at the regional level of the Kennedy Center College Theater Festival (they were the only undergraduate participant), and they were a finalist in Red Bull Theater’s Short New Play Festival.
 Geu’s science fiction novella, Newts, was a semi-finalist (top 16) in the 3rd Quarter 2018 L. Ron Hubbard Writers of the Future Contest.
 Geu is a graduate of Kenyon College, where they majored in Film and wrote for the podcast The Magical History of Knox County.

 They studied as an Advanced Playwright for a semester at the National Theatre Institute near Waterford, Connecticut and spent a summer at the Powerhouse Theater Training Program at Vassar College as a playwright.
-Recently, they have studied with Leah Nanako Winkler and Kate Moira Ryan at Primary Stages Einhorn School of Performing Arts.
-Their short play Words into Darkness won a Scholastic Writing Award gold medal and their short story An Experiment with Shakespeare received the same organization’s American Voice Award and was published in The Best Teen Writing 2012.
+Geu’s short play Words into Darkness won a Scholastic Writing Award gold medal and their short story An Experiment with Shakespeare received the same organization’s American Voice Award and was published in The Best Teen Writing 2012.
 Geu currently resides in New York City, where they are working on multiple projects and enrolled in the Dramatic Writing MFA Program at NYU.
 They know too much about cats.